Hurence/opc-simple/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * Thanks to OpenSCADA and Utgard project contributors for their great work.
+* Thanks to Apache Milo for the great OPC-UA implementation.